PowerDNS/pdns-ansible/README.md

 ```

 Dict with overrides for the service (systemd only).
-This can be used to change any systemd settings in the `[Service]` category
+This can be used to change any systemd settings in the `[Service]` category.

 ```yaml
 pdns_backends: